Muddassir-Khan/DrawABC-Privacy-Policy/README.md

-# Privacy Policy for the Draw ABC Android application.
+# Privacy Policy for the Al Quran Android application.

-This is the privacy policy of the Draw ABC Android application.
+This is the privacy policy of the Al Quran Android application.

-### Appropriate for Children Under 5:

-All of the content in this application is appropriate for children.
-The user is prompted to draw alphabets from A till Z and the application verifies the user's drawing based on Machine Learning models that are executed using Google's ML-Kit.

 ### Data Collection: